XilefTech/CharlieOSX/README.md

 *Disclaimer: Everything in this Repository is still experimental and WIP.
 Nothing is expected to fully work.
-I'm still far away from a final version.*
+I'm still far away from a final version.
+If you should experience any issues or bugs, please open an issue in this repository.*

 # CharlieOSX
 *By XilefTech from the "Lego Spirits"*